Kitura/Kitura/.github/CONTRIBUTING.md

 # Contributing to Kitura

-This document contains information and guidlines about making contributions.
+This document contains information and guidelines about making contributions.
 For help, contact us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).

 We love contributions to the Kitura project, but request you follow the guidelines below.